datafy-io/terraform-provider-datafy/docs/resources/token.md

 page_title: "datafy_token Resource - datafy"
 subcategory: ""
 description: |-
-  Datafy account token
+  Create a Datafy token, which represents an access token associated with a Datafy account.
 ---

 # datafy_token (Resource)

-Datafy account token
+Create a Datafy token, which represents an access token associated with a Datafy account.

 ## Example Usage